kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 ### Creating MeshExternalService

-We're introducing a new object called `MeshExternalService`.
+We're introducing a new object resource `MeshExternalService`.
 This object will be a namespace resource and will only be creatable within the `kuma-system` namespace.
 It can be created within a specific zone, but in this case, it will only be accessible within the zone where it was created.

 ```yaml
 kind: MeshExternalService